-A parent PLUS loan, or direct PLUS loan, is a form of federal student aid in which a parent borrower may take out a loan to cover the remaining costs of their child's education.
+A Parent PLUS loan, or direct PLUS loan, is a form of federal student aid in which a parent borrower may take out a loan to cover the remaining costs of their child's education.
 When it comes time to begin repayment, you may have some options in regard to forgiveness.

 Federal Parent PLUS loans are not eligible for the Teacher Loan Forgiveness (TLF) program; however, they may be eligible for forgiveness through the employment-based Public Service Loan Forgiveness (PSLF) program.